InduVarshini/mini-slurm/docs/GUIDE.md

 ---

-## 🎯 Next Steps
+## 🎯 Contributing Guidelines

+When contributing new features:

+1. **Start with the database schema** - Add necessary columns to track new resources or metadata
+2. **Update core logic** - Modify the scheduler to handle the new feature
+3. **Expose via CLI/API** - Add command-line arguments or API endpoints
+4. **Add tests** - Write tests to verify the feature works correctly
+5. **Update documentation** - Document the new feature in relevant docs

+### Suggested Contribution Order

-1. **Start with GPU support** - Biggest impact for AI workloads
+1. **GPU support** - High impact for ML workloads
-2. **Add job dependencies** - Enables real ML pipelines
+2. **Job dependencies** - Enables real ML pipelines
-3. **Build web UI** - Makes it accessible to non-technical users
+3. **Web UI** - Improves accessibility
-4. **Add cost tracking** - Enables chargeback/showback
+4. **Resource tracking** - Better observability
-5. **Scale to multi-node** - Enterprise requirement
+5. **Multi-node support** - Scales to clusters

-Each extension follows the same pattern: extend database schema, update scheduling logic, expose via CLI/API.
+Each extension follows the same pattern: extend database schema, update scheduling logic, expose via CLI/API, add tests, and document.